sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

    serious consequences if you are logged in as root.

-   Typing ``make`` performs the usual steps for each Sage's dependency, but installs all the resulting files into the local build tree.
+   Typing ``make`` performs the usual steps for each Sage's dependency, but installs all the resulting files into the installation prefix.
    Depending on the age and the architecture of your system, it can take from a few tens of minutes to several hours to build Sage from source.
    On really slow hardware, it can even take a few days to build Sage.